needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

     yield return intersectionWithMultipleKeys;
     IList<GameObject> multipleKeyResult2 = intersectionWithMultipleKeys.Result;

     //This will load all objects that match either of the provided keys since we passed in
     //MergeMode.Union.
 It will also populate any successfully loaded objects into the
     //Result property even if others fail because of the final parameter being false.
     AsyncOperationHandle<IList<GameObject>> unionWithMultipleKeysDoNotRelease =
-        Addressables.LoadAssetsAsync<GameObject>(new List<object>() { "key1", "key2" },
+        Addressables.LoadAssetsAsync<GameObject>(new string[] { "key1", "key2" },
             obj =>
             {
                 //Gets called for every loaded asset